Our Story

 OUR MISSION

-We address problems and seek solutions for children, youth, and young adults in the Garifuna community.
-We aim to improve lives by setting goals that move us towards a sustainable future.
+We address problems and seek solutions for youth and young adults in the Garifuna community.
+We aim to improve lives by setting goals that move us forward and ultimately towards a sustainable future.

 OUR STRATEGIES & GOAL